Several BJP workers in Kashmir resign after attacks by militants

-Worries have escalated after Abdul Hamid Najar, BJP’s OBC morcha’ district president from Budgam, died at a hospital early on Monday, a day after he was shot at in his village.
+Worries have escalated after Abdul Hamid Najar, BJP’s OBC morcha’ district president in Budgam, died at a hospital early on Monday, a day after he was shot at in his village.

 Admitting that several party workers, most of them lower-rung activists, have resigned over the last few days following the recent attacks on BJP panchayat members and sarpanches, a BJP leader said some were from Budgam district in central Kashmir.